Neil Cutler: Coaching career

 He joined Bury as a goalkeeping coach and is part of Just4keepers goalkeeping coaching company.
 He re-registered as a player at the club in November 2010 and was given the number 30 squad number, expecting to remain on the books on non-contract terms until the end of the 2010–11 season.
 On 31 March 2011, however, Cutler joined manager Alan Knill and Assistant Manager Chris Brass in leaving the club for Scunthorpe United.
 On 22 October 2011 Cutler was named on the substitute's bench in Scunthorpe United's game with MK Dons due to Scunthorpe's lack of fit goalkeepers.
 On 30 May 2013, Cutler joined Walsall after Scunthorpe's relegation to League Two.

 Cutler joined West Bromwich Albion as goalkeeping coach on 17 January 2018, after Albion were able to agree a compensatory fee with Cutler's former employers Walsall.

 In November 2018 Cutler was appointed goalkeeping coach at Dean Smith's Aston Villa.
 He remained in situ during Steven Gerrard's tenure but with the arrival of Unai Emery, it was announced on 31 October 2022 that Cutler had departed his role at Aston Villa after four years at the club.
 After his exit, Aston Villa goalkeeper Emiliano Martínez paid tribute to Cutler, calling him the "best English goalkeeping coach by miles."

+Cutler was appointed Head of Goalkeeping at Wolverhampton Wanderers on 1 August 2023.

+On 23 August 2024, Cutler was appointed interim goalkeeping coach of the England U20s as part of Paul Nevin's backroom team.